mikamokedo/test99/problem5/README.md

 **Server → Client: Scoreboard Update**

-- When a score update affects the top 10, the server broadcasts the new list to all connected clients.
+- When a score update affects the top 10, Server broadcasts the new top 10 list to all connected clients.

 ```json
 {